mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

 To see a full listing of available options, run `dcos package describe --config kafka` in the CLI, or browse the Apache Kafka install dialog in the DC/OS web interface.

-# Add a Broker

-Increase the `BROKER_COUNT` value via the DC/OS web interface as in any other configuration update.

 # Upgrade Software

 1. In the DC/OS web interface, destroy the Kafka scheduler to be updated.